Chart Color Schemes

 Population

-Population growth drivers in Lethbridge Park - Tregear are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Lethbridge Park - Tregear are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Lethbridge Park - Tregear's population is around 22,644 as of Aug 2025.
-This reflects an increase of 1,093 people since the 2021 Census, which reported a population of 21,551 people.
-The change is inferred from the estimated resident population of 22,620 from the ABS as of June 2024 and an additional 50 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,009 persons per square kilometer.
-Lethbridge Park - Tregear's growth rate of 5.1% since the 2021 census exceeded the SA3 area's growth rate of 3.1%.
-Population growth was primarily driven by natural growth, contributing approximately 58.2% of overall population gains during recent periods.
+Lethbridge Park - Tregear's population is approximately 22,614 as of November 2025.
+This figure represents an increase of 1,063 people from the 2021 Census total of 21,551, reflecting a growth rate of 4.9%.
+The ABS estimated resident population in June 2024 was 22,620, with an additional 40 validated new addresses since the Census date contributing to this increase.
+This results in a population density ratio of 2,006 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Lethbridge Park - Tregear's growth rate exceeded that of the SA3 area (3.1%), positioning it as a growth leader in the region.
+Natural growth accounted for approximately 58.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of national areas, with an expected expansion of 1,995 persons to 2041 based on the latest population numbers, resulting in an 8.7% total increase over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends suggest an increase just below the median of national areas, with an expected expansion of 1,995 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 8.8% over the 17-year period.

 Frequently Asked Questions - Population